 - Quantitative Ability (QA): Linear & Quadratic Equations, Logarithm, Average, Simple Interest & Compound Interest, Mixture & Alligation, Mensuration, Lines, and Angles, Coordinate Geometry, Mean, Median and Mode, Trigonometry, Probability, Permutation, and Combination, etc.

 CAT 2021 Admit Card

-- CAT 2021 admit card to appear in the test will be made available on the official website.
+- CAT 2021 admit card to appear in the test is now available on the official website.